justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 FMTK provides a third party library package for the [sumneko.lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) language server which provides various adaptations to Factorio's Lua environment.
 The VS Code extension will automatically install this when a Factorio version is selected, or it can be generated manually with `fmtk sumneko-3rd`.

-In addition to the runtime-api docs (generated from [`runtime-api.json`](https://lua-api.factorio.com/latest/json-docs.html)), this package includes several static library files, configuration settings and a sumneko plugin that enables enhanced handling of `require`, `global`, `on_event` handlers, and `remote` interfaces.
+In addition to the runtime-api docs (generated from [`runtime-api.json`](https://lua-api.factorio.com/latest/json-docs.html)), this package includes several static library files, configuration settings and a sumneko plugin that enables enhanced handling of `require`, `global`, event handlers, and `remote` interfaces.

 ### Runtime API Docs